Grade 12 Homeschooled Student, Eleuthera, Bahamas

 Nicoletta Matera-Szczesniak

 Born in Toronto, Canada, and of Italian descent, Nicoletta Matera-Szczesniak grew up on the island of Eleuthera in the Bahamas.
-She homeschooled for most of her primary years and attended highschool in person for a brief term in Toronto.
+She homeschooled for most of her primary years and attended high school in person for a brief term in Toronto.
 Now she is committed to completing her secondary education online.
 A resident of Eleuthera, Nicoletta is an avid reader/writer/musician with a passion for exploring the human condition.
 She is fascinated with global culture and is also an amateur photographer with ambitions to pursue a career that marries all of her passions.
 We invite you to read Nicoletta's short story, "The Piano," below.

 The Piano